k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent SIGSEGV when monsters charge items from recharge() take two
 - Fix: multiple issues with monster charging of items
+- Fix: segfault when killing an aligned priest while engulfed